databrary/design/ridir-16/narrative.md

 **Videos contain personally identifiable information; this poses problems for the protection of participant privacy**.
 Although policies exist for sharing de-identified text-based data, video contains easily identifiable information: faces, voices, spoken names, interiors of homes and classrooms, and so on.
 Removing identifiable information from video severely diminishes its value for reuse and puts additional burdens on researchers.
-So, open video sharing requires policies that protect the privacy of research participants while preserving the integrity of raw video for reuse by others (see pp. X-X).
+So, video sharing requires policies that protect the privacy of research participants while preserving the integrity of raw video for reuse by others (see pp. X-X).

 **Large file sizes and diverse formats present technical challenges**.
 Video files are large (one hour of HD video can consume 10 GB of storage) and come in varied formats (from cell phones to high-speed video).